Kotlin/dokka/README.md

     outputFormat = 'html'
     outputDirectory = "$buildDir/javadoc"

-    // In case of Gradle multiproject build, you can include subprojects here to get merged documentation
+    // In case of a Gradle multiproject build, you can include subprojects here to get merged documentation
-    // Note however, that you have to have the Kotlin plugin available in the root project subProjects = ["subproject1", "subproject2"]
+    // Note however, that you have to have the Kotlin plugin available in the root project and in the subprojects subProjects = ["subproject1", "subproject2"]

     // Used for disabling auto extraction of sources and platforms in both multi-platform and single-platform modes